mina-builders-team/anon-aadhaar-o1js/src/benchmark.md

 - Node.js Version: 23.5.0
 - o1js Version: 2.4.0

+## Methodology

+Two different approaches are used for measurement:
+- `Provable.constraintSystem` is used to analyze the constraint count of functions like extractors or the nullifier.
+Only constraints are measured, as these functions are standalone and their execution time cannot be determined outside of a circuit.
+To obtain accurate constraint values, inputs to these functions are provided using `Provable.witness`.
+- `.analyzeMethods()` is used on `ZkProgram` circuits to extract constraint information in a structured format.
+To measure compile and execution times of `ZkProgram` methods, `performance.now()` is called before and after each computation.

+To minimize the impact of cache optimizations during circuit compilation, the `forceRecompile` option is enabled.

 ## Provable Functions Analysis

-Provable functions consist of extractors and nullifier.
-For calculating the constraints, `Provable.constraintSytstem`is used.
-To make this API to measure the constarint values, execution of these functions should be done with witnessed inputs.
-Otherwise, contraints will be displayed as 0.
-To make the process more neat, a function called `getBenchmarkParameters` is used, returns the constraint summaries and name of the extraction done.
+Provable functions include extractors and the nullifier.
+Constraint counts are gathered using `Provable.constraintSystem`.
+For this API to work correctly, inputs must be provided as witnesses.
+Otherwise, constraint counts will appear as zero.
+A helper function named `getBenchmarkParameters` is used to streamline this process by returning both the constraint summary and method name.

 | Extractor             | Rows   |
 | --------------------- | ------ |